swmtr/lnbits-tls.cert-expiration-telegram-notification/README.md

 # tls.cert Expiration Notification to Telegram

-Sometimes when connecting services such as LNbits to your own local node with LndRestWallet, you forget that the tls.cert you use has an expiry date.
-When the tls.cert certificate expires your connection to LNbits stops working and you then are left wondering why when paying lightning invoices, your backend will be unreachable.
-In term sof LNbits, the wallet automatically defaults to the VoidWallet which is of course not functional.
-You could also see some services on your node having the following issues: Failed to connect with gRPC to remote LND
+Sometimes when connecting services such as [LNbits](https://lnbits.com/) to your own local node with LndRestWallet, you forget that the tls.cert you use has an expiry date.
+When the tls.cert certificate expires your connection to LNbits stops working and you then are left wondering why your backend is unreachable when paying lightning invoices.
+In terms of LNbits, the wallet automatically defaults to the VoidWallet which is of course not functional.
+You could also see some services on your node having the following issues: Failed to connect with gRPC to remote LND until the new certificate is updated

 You can check the expiry date of your tls.cert by running this command: